Rutul117/CL3/4/README.md

-To explain the flow of the code to the examiner, you'll want to break down the entire process clearly, step-by-step, highlighting the key components of the **Genetic Algorithm (GA)** and how it optimizes the **neural network's weights** for the coconut milk spray drying process.
-Here's a structured way to present it:

----

 ### 1. **Introduction**
 Begin by providing a brief context of the problem:
 - The goal is to optimize the parameters of a **neural network (NN)** used in the coconut milk spray drying process using a **genetic algorithm (GA)**.